micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 ## Introduction

-This note is a simple guide, that shows how to connect NETCONF compliant device with NSO.
-As a device, we will use ConfD example application `intro/1-2-3-start-query-model`.
+This note describes how to connect NETCONF compliant device with NSO.
+We will use ConfD example application `intro/1-2-3-start-query-model` as the device.

-ConfD fully supports NETCONF.
-We can take advantage of NSO's NETCONF NED (NETCONF Element Driver), which means out of the box interoperability between ConfD and NSO.
+ConfD fully supports NETCONF and we can take advantage of NSO's NETCONF NED (NETCONF Element Driver).
-We only need to configure the device and connection information, like ports, credentials and keys inside NSO.
+This means out of the box interoperability between ConfD and NSO.
+We only need to configure the device (inside NSO's device data model) and provide connection information like ports, credentials and keys.

-The description can be used with ConfD Premium or with ConfD Basic.
+The steps can be used with ConfD Premium or with ConfD Basic.

 ConfD Basic and NSO Free trial can be obtained from following sites: